mgunny/DemoAccessApiWebApp/DemoAccessApiWebApp/README.md

 ﻿# Demo Access API Web App
 > This is an Asp.Net Core 2.2 MVC web project to demonstrate accessing and retrieving data from an external API.

-The website is just a two page site that connects to the public Star Wars API and retrieves data of the main Star Wars films.
+The website connects to the public Star Wars API and retrieves data of the main Star Wars films.
 From the main list page you are able to drill down to view more details.

+There are two examples of how to access an API, one from server side on page load and the other from client side javascript making the page seem more responsive to the user.

 ## Installation